 A carpet bag is a travelling bag made of carpet, commonly from an oriental rug.
 They were a popular form of luggage in the United States and Europe in the 19th century.
 Some modern versions serve as handbags or purses.

-I have come across reviews left by customers after buying the carpet bag in the picture.
+I have come across reviews left by customers after buying and using the carpet bag in the picture below.

-(1) The Carpet Bag is quite handy, well-designed and suitable for international travel, travelling by air, suitable for day trips, business travel, weekend getaways, shopping, professional office work and other outdoor activities.
+(1) The Carpet Bag is quite handy, well-designed and suitable for international travel, travelling by air.
+It is perfect for day trips, business travel, weekend getaways, shopping, professional office work and other outdoor activities.

 (2) A customer who used the bag as a hospital bag after going into labour said the bag was able to fit all her stuff.
-Also, other people who had used the carpet bag as a Hospital bag said it had aesthetically and robust material.
-When empty, the carpet bag folds flat and does not take up valuable storage space.
-Being made of carpet material, the bag is durable to withstand wear and tear.
+Also, other people who had used the carpet bag as a Hospital bag said it had aesthetic and robust material.
+When it is empty, the carpet bag folds and goes flat.
+So, it doesn’t take up valuable storage space.
+Being made of carpet material, this bag is durable to withstand wear and tear.

 For over-packers, the bag may not hold too many things, definitely not enough for 2-night hospital stays.
 However, it does comply with the usual dimensions for overnight bags.
 Due to the bag’s type of material (which does not easily give in) your space is limited to the exact bag dimensions.
 People find it impossible to squeeze anything extra and would love this bag in same dimensions but having more height than length.

-Someone who bought this bag said the zip is not long enough to open the bag wide for easy packing.
-The quality of this product is very good, the only disappointment is the colour.
-The background colour is a lot darker than that shown.
+The quality of this product is very good and the only disappointment is its colour.
+The background colour is a lot darker than the one shown in the picture.

 WHO IT IS FOR